graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targeting_tf2.rst

 On-device loops
 ~~~~~~~~~~~~~~~

-In :numref:`keras`, we describe how to use Keras to perform
+In :numref:`keras-with-ipus`, we describe how to use Keras to perform
 training, testing and prediction.
 However, sometimes a more sophisticated loop
 is required.
 You can create these to train, test and run inference of your
 models using a loop created inside of a ``tf.function`` - this is commonly known